MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/live-re-troubleshoot-windows-boot.md

    :::image type="content" source="./media/live-re-troubleshoot-windows-boot/connect-to-broken-computer-using-winrm.png" alt-text="Connect via WinRM":::

-If you are experiencing issues connecting using WinRM, use these steps on the working computer to fix them:
+If you are experiencing issues connecting using WinRM, check whether WinRM is enabled.
+If not, you can use the command `winrm qc` to enable WinRM.

-If winrm is not enabled, you can use the command `winrm qc` to enable winrm.
-If you receive an error message that reassembles the following, this means the network connections is set to Public.
+If you receive an error message that reassembles the following, this means the network connections is set to **Public**.

 :::image type="content" source="./media/live-re-troubleshoot-windows-boot/run-winrm-qc-error-0x80338169.png" alt-text="0x80338169 error when enabling WinRM":::